walidsharaar/DataAnalystSQL/07_FunctionsforManipulatingDatainPostgreSQL/01_Common_Data_Types.md

   SELECT
   title,
   special_features FROM film;
-  -- Select the title and special features column

   -- Select all films that have a special feature Trailers by filtering on the first index of the special_features ARRAY.
 	SELECT
   title,
   special_features
 	FROM film
 	-- Use the array index of the special_features column WHERE special_features[1] = 'Trailers';
+  -- Now let's select all films that have Deleted Scenes in the second index of the special_features ARRAY.
+  SELECT
+  title,
+  special_features
+  FROM film
+  -- Use the array index of the special_features column WHERE special_features[2] = 'Deleted Scenes';
  ```